 You can now get immediate and personal careers advice from the National Careers Service via phone, text or online chat.

 Webchat: Chat with an adviser using webchat (8am to 10pm, 7days a week).

 Phone: Call 0800 100 900 to speak to an adviser (8am to 10pm, 7 days a week).
 Calls are free from landlines and most mobile numbers.

 Callback: Tell us your number and we'll call you back.

 The latest issue of the excellent Get Smaart careers magazine is out now and can be read online by clicking here: getsmaart.com.
 It can also be read in hard copy format in the Careers section of GLH.

 Moving On magazine is a print and online publication devoted to providing a wide range of information regarding choices following school.

-Careers resources such as how to write a CV and covering letter guides can be accessed via the VLE or collected from Careers office (via Sixth Form Study Room) The school library holds a selection of careers books and sixth form, college and university prospectuses.
+Careers resources such as how to write a CV and covering letter guides can be accessed via the VLE or collected from Careers office (via Sixth Form Study Room).
+The 'Futures Hub' in the GLH holds a selection of careers books and sixth form, college and university prospectuses.

 Most college course and training schemes are free of charge, however some courses do require you to purchase equipment and uniform.